Opportunities in Hospitality Data Science

 - Estimate what the room-rate trend would be, which booking channel would be used, and the length of the stay

-Casinos are also using big data to keep undesirables out.
+Casinos also use big data to keep undesirables out.
 You remember the story of Bill Kaplan and the MIT card-counting team in the late 20th century?

 They were partially brought down by Non-Obvious Relationship Awareness (NORA), data matching software that determines connections (e.g., a prior relationship between croupier and player) that aren’t immediately apparent.